 Types of Insurance Policies You Need

 Health insurance is easily one of the most important types of insurance to have.
-Your good health is what allows you to work, earn money and otherwise enjoy life.
-If you were to develop a serious illness or have an accident without being insured, you may find yourself unable to receive treatment or even find yourself in debt to the hospital.
-While health insurance is no longer mandated by the government as of 2018, it's not something to discount.
+Your good health is what allows you to work, earn money, and otherwise enjoy life.
+If you were to develop a serious illness or have an accident without being insured, you might find yourself unable to receive treatment or even find yourself in debt to the hospital.
+While the government no longer mandates health insurance as of 2018, it's not something to discount.

 If your employer does not offer health insurance or you're self-employed, you'll need to explore your insurance options.
 The federal healthcare marketplace is a good starting point; alternately, you can contact insurers directly to see what type of coverage is available in your state.
 Again, the same criteria used to evaluate an employer's plan would need to be taken into account as you compare policies, in terms of the cost and coverage.

-If you do not currently have life insurance your best bet is to check with your employer first.
-Many employers offer a basic group life insurance as a benefit and some even allow you to purchase additional coverage at a very affordable rate.
+If you do not currently have life insurance, your best bet is to check with your employer first.
+Many employers offer basic group life insurance as a benefit, and some even allow you to purchase additional coverage at a very affordable rate.
 Outside of employer plans, there are hundreds of insurance companies that can provide the right coverage for you.

 One thing to consider is whether to purchase term or permanent life insurance.
-Term life insurance covers you for a specific time period, typically five to 30 years.
+The term life insurance policy covers you for a specific period, typically five to 30 years.
 Permanent insurance covers you your entire life, as long as premiums are paid.
 This type of coverage also allows you to build cash value that you can borrow against or invest for growth.
-Of the two, term life insurance tends to be more flexible and less expensive but if you're looking for an investment component, you may prefer permanent coverage.
+Of the two, term life insurance tends to be more flexible and less expensive, but if you're looking for an investment component, you may prefer permanent coverage.

-Remember, that with most types of life insurance your ability to get covered depends on your age and health profile.
-The younger and healthier you are, the lower the cost is likely to be but be prepared to take a brief medical exam as part of the application process.
-There are some life insurance companies that offer no-exam term life policies.
+Remember that with most types of life insurance, your ability to get covered depends on your age and health profile.
+The younger and healthier you are, the lower the cost is likely to be, but be prepared to take a brief medical exam as part of the application process.
+Some life insurance companies that offer no-exam term life policies.
 While this may be easier to apply for since you may only have to complete a brief health questionnaire, this type of coverage could carry higher premiums.

-One type of policy that for most people that is actually mandatory to have is homeowners insurance when you have a mortgage.
-If you borrow money from the bank to purchase a home they will require the asset to be insured.
+One type of policy—that for most people is actually mandatory when you have a mortgage—is homeowner's insurance.
+If you borrow money from the bank to purchase a home, they will require the asset to be insured.
 For many people, this insurance premium is built into the mortgage payment.
-For many people their home is their greatest asset so it is vital to adequately protect it.
+For many people, their home is their greatest asset, so it is vital to protect it adequately.